Whig Split: Split

 After falling out with his father King George, his son George, Prince of Wales joined with the Opposition Whigs.

 The developing hostility also involved Walpole's brother-in-law and close political ally Lord Townshend.
 Townshend was removed from his role supervising Britain's foreign policy, but was transferred to be Lord Lieutenant of Ireland to soften the blow.
 However, in April 1717 Townshend was dismissed from the government after voting against it in the Lords over its anti-Swedish policy.
 Walpole, as Chancellor of the Exchequer, and his supporters promptly resigned from the government and the split became formal.
 With his ally, the Earl of Sunderland, Stanhope took over full control of the government as First Minister.
 To boost the ranks of their ministry he briefly appointed the playwright Joseph Addison as Secretary of State.

 The disharmony was increased when Prince George and his father, whose relationship had often been strained, had a dramatic falling out.
 This occurred when the Duke of Newcastle, a young minister, had a misunderstanding with the Prince and believed he had been challenged to a duel by him.
-The King responded angrily and in consequence Prince George and his wife Caroline of Ansbach were banished from St James's Palace, forced to leave behind their three daughters.
-They took up residence at Leicester House, spending their summers at Richmond Lodge near the River Thames, and established a rival court to George.
+The King responded angrily, and in consequence Prince George and his wife Caroline of Ansbach were banished from St James's Palace, being forced to leave behind their three daughters.
+They took up residence at Leicester House, spending their summers at Richmond Lodge near the River Thames, and established a rival court to that of the King.
 This attracted politicians hostile to the Stanhope government, particularly the opposition Whigs.
 Both the Jacobites and foreign powers opposed to Britain tried to take advantage of the royal rift.

 Walpole and his followers allied with the Tories, to whom they had recently been bitterly opposed, to oppose new proposals by Stanhope's government.
 A significant victory for the opposition came with the government failure to impeach Harley, now Lord Oxford, for his role in the Peace of Utrecht.
-After two years imprisonment in the Tower of London, he was released in July 1717.
+After two years' imprisonment in the Tower of London, he was released in July 1717.
 Walpole strongly attacked funding the new war with Spain, fought in alliance with France.
 He joined with Tories to support reductions in military spending.

 A particularly significant victory occurred in 1719 when the Peerage Bill was defeated.
 This was a proposal to perpetually limit the membership of the Lords to existing members and their heirs, drawn up partly in response to Harley's controversial creation of a dozen new peers in 1711 to create a Tory majority in the Whig-dominated House of Lords.
 As Stanhope had recently been made an Earl by the King, Walpole mockingly suggested he was "now desirous to shut the door after him".